 When the death of a loved one happens as the result of another party’s careless, negligent, or reckless actions, your family may be able to file a wrongful death claim or lawsuit against the liable party.
 Pursuing legal action on your loved one’s behalf can help you recover the cost of various damages, including loss of consortium, loss of income, medical expenses incurred due to accident-related treatment and expenses related to their funeral and burial.

 You do not have to fight for compensation on your own in Marion.
-A lawyer from our team can help you understand the complex legal process of collecting financial recovery from the party who caused your loved one’s death.
-Call Farmer & Morris Law, PLLC at (828) 286-3866 to speak to a member of our team today about your legal options.
+A lawyer from our team can help you understand the complex legal process of seeking financial recovery from the party who caused your loved one’s wrongful death.
+At Farmer & Morris Law, PLLC, you can speak to a member of our team about your legal options at no cost.

 If the case is successful, either through an insurance claim or lawsuit, the recovered compensation will be divided according to North Carolina’s Intestate Succession Act.
 Based on this act, financial compensation can be awarded to the decedent’s:

-- Other Relatives
+- Other relatives

-Compensation Your Family Can Recover
+Compensation Your Family Could Recover

-- Relevant medical care and treatment for your loved one
+- Relevant medical care and treatment for your loved one before their death

 - The pain and suffering your loved one endured